 Brooklyn, New York

-This project is a fiction architecture designed from the collective memories of Gowanus Canal -regarding the poetic relationship between residential spaces and existing landmarks.
-Kevin Lynch's "The Image of the City" inspired the theoretical basis for this public housing.
+This project is a fiction about the collective memories of the Gowanus Canal -exploring the poetic relationship between residential spaces and existing landmarks.
+Aldo Rossi's concept of Collective Memory and Kevin Lynch's "The Image of the City" drove the theoretical basis for this public housing.